 With Amazon Prime, the crown jewel of the Amazon marketing strategy, Amazon has created a masterful, customer loyalty program.
 First, the loyalty program is the part of the business that gives customers exactly what they want: free and fast shipping with excellent customer service.

 Amazon even offers a free 30-day trial for Prime, giving the perception that it is giving away something valuable.

 This rests on the behavioral economics principle of reciprocity, where if someone offers you something, you feel obligated to return the favor.
 With Amazon going out of its way to give customers access to its exclusive program, customers are more apt to participate.

-Similarly, Amazon makes its users pay to be in Amazon prime.
-This creates the perception that by paying a premium for prime, is must be prestigious and worthy.
+Similarly, Amazon makes its users pay to be in Amazon Prime.
+This creates the perception that by paying a premium for Prime, it must be prestigious and worthy.
 Customers participate in Prime because they are convinced that what they receive is worth the money, and with exclusive Prime deals, this concept is reinforced.

 Amazon's marketing strategy knows its audience is well-off consumers who don’t have time to shop or prefer Amazon’s convenience.
 By recommending customized products and sending individual emails to its shoppers through every stage of the buyer’s journey, Amazon’s users learn its site and service offerings, which primes them to continue purchasing.